commanderx16/x16-docs/X16 Reference - 07 - Memory Map.md

 |8     |GRAPH  |Kernal graph and font routines                         |
 |9-31  |–      |*[Currently unused]*                                   |
 |32-255|–      | Cartridge RAM/ROM                                     |

+#### Cartridge Allocation

+Cartridges can use the remaining 32-255 banks in any combination of ROM, RAM, Memory-Mapped IO, etc. See Kevin's reference cartridge design for ideas on how this may be used.

 **Important**: The layout of the banks is not yet final.